 - Frequently check your PSU email as well as any “Action Required” in the Financial Aid section of your myPlymouth to see if any additional documents have been requested, or if any documents have been listed as incomplete.

 - Save valuable time – direct any questions to the PSU Financial Aid Team.

 Deadline for completing the Verification process:

-If selected, the deadline for a student to complete the Verification process for all federal aid programs is the date established annually in the Federal Register.
+If selected, the deadline for a student to complete the Verification process is four (4) weeks prior to the end of the term for which aid is requested.

 Failure to complete the Verification process:

 All students selected for Verification at any time while being enrolled in an award year must complete Verification in order to establish or maintain eligibility for federal aid funds.
 For example, a student that has received federal aid based upon a FAFSA that was not originally selected for Verification may have their FAFSA selected for Verification later on in the award year.
 A student in this situation may not receive any further disbursement of federal aid during the award year in question until the Verification process is completed.
-If Verification is completed and it does not justify all or part of an award that was already disbursed to a student during the award year, Plymouth State University may return any amount of federal, state, or PSU need-based funds for which the student is no longer eligible back to the federal government.
+If Verification is completed and it does not justify all or part of an award that was already disbursed to a student during the award year, Plymouth State University will return any amount of federal, state, or PSU need-based funds for which the student is no longer eligible back to the appropriate programs.
 This may result in a balance owed to the university.
-If Verification is not completed by the Verification deadline date established annually in the Federal Register, then the student will have failed to meet the Verification deadline.
-The University will be required to return all of the federal, state, or PSU need-based funds the student received during the award year back to the federal government.
-Again, this may cause a balance owed to the University.
+If Verification is not completed by the Verification deadline (four weeks prior to the end of the term for which aid was awarded), PSU will be required to cancel all of the federal, state, or PSU need-based funds the student received.
+Again, this may create a balance owed to the University.